REAL ESTATE COMMISSION FEES & OTHER COSTS

 - an itemised summary of all expenses

-The research and production of all this information should be provided at no cost to you.
+The research and production of all this information should be provided to you at no cost.

 - Some real estate agents will refund the cost of marketing from the real estate commission paid on an unconditional sale.